MS Method

 The columns are colored yellow in case Raw spectra are displayed (no library spectra are worked with in the Raw Spectrum mode), or the cells on a row may be colored red to warn the user that the compound with the ID as set in Library Compound column is not available in the library defined in the Compound column, or that the library itself is not at the expected place.

 Defines on which signal will the particular compound be quantified.
-The option are TIC, any of the four reference extracted ions (EIC1..4), EIC Sum, Weighted EIC Sum or any standard signals defined in the method (either from the MS detector or from external detector).
+The options are any of the four reference extracted ions (EIC1..4), EIC Sum, Weighted EIC Sum or any standard signals defined in the method (either from the MS detector, which usually includes TIC, or from external detector).
 The default option is EIC1.

 Note: